lovepreetmultani/Anti-Money-Laundering/README.md

-### Anti-Money-Laundering using Deep Learning and TigerGraph Studio
+### Anti-Money-Laundering using Data Science Techniques with machine learning and Deep Learning.
+For a graphical representation of data using and links among different patterns using TigerGraph Studio